Pate’s physical therapy program focuses on restoring mobility and physical function to patients with brain injuries.

 - Practicing daily-life tasks like grocery shopping in real settings

-- Assessment on return to driving (we offer driving rehabilitation); if not, we can take patients out and practice different options in public transportation
+- Collaboration on the assessment on return to driving (we offer driving rehabilitation); if not, we can take patients out and practice different options in public transportation

 - Wheelchair modifications